MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 If you need to proactively retain or delete content in Microsoft 365 for information governance, we recommend that you use retention policies and retention labels instead of the following older features.

 If you currently use these older features, they will continue to work side by side with Microsoft 365 retention policies and retention labels.
-However, we recommend that going forward, you use Microsoft 365 retention policies and retention labels instead.
+However, we recommend that going forward, you use Microsoft 365 retention policies and retention labels as applicable.
 They provide you with a single mechanism to centrally manage both retention and deletion of content across multiple workloads in Microsoft 365.

 **Older features from Exchange Online:**